AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 #### Making the node a member of the AnyLog Network
 The node is configured to initiate a listener on a dedicated IP and Port to receive messages from peer nodes.
-Details are available in the <a href="../../07-%20CLI/02-%20Background%20Processes.md#rest-requests" target="_blank">TCP Server process</a> section.
+Details are available in the [TCP Server process](../../07-%20CLI/02-%20Background%20Processes.md#rest-requests) section.

 <pre>
 run tcp server !external_ip !anylog_server_port !ip !anylog_server_port